FedEx cuts 2020 profit, cites 'significant challenges'

 In September, FedEx lowered its earnings forecast for the year ending May 31, 2020, to $11 to $13 per share.
 On Tuesday, it cut that to $10.25 to $11.50 per share, citing missed revenue targets in all transportation segments and higher costs from residential delivery services.

 The shortened peak holiday season has dialed up the pressure on package delivery firms.
-Thus far, FedEx appears to be lagging main rival United Parcel Service Inc (UPS.N) in on-time deliveries.
+Thus far, FedEx appears to be lagging main rival United Parcel Service Inc in on-time deliveries.

 “Fiscal 2020 is a year of continued significant challenges and changes for FedEx, particularly in the quarter just ended due to the compressed shipping season,” Frederick Smith, FedEx’s founder and chief executive, said in a statement.